nsherry4/Peakaboo/README.md

 To get started creating your own filters or file format support, all you need is the Peakaboo JAR to build against.
 For more information on creating plugins, see the user manual.

+# Library and Plugins

+Peakaboo can also be used as a library.
+This is also the easiest target to build custom plugins against.
+[Read more about Peakaboo as a library without the GUI](Documentation/github/LibPeakaboo.md).

 # Building